PierreModere/gobelins-exquisite-corpse/README.md

-# gobelins-exquisite-corpse
+# Gobelins exquisite corpse
-An exquisite corpse project based on the use of sound realized in group on unity
+An exquisite corpse school project based on the use of sound realized in group on unity